The Myth of the Single-Person Startup

 My objective was to take a month off work, shut myself away in my apartment, spend a month coding up all of the basic plumbing I needed to get the first core part of my service in working order, and profit.
 Needless to say, I failed to reach my goals, but not for any of the typical reasons like poor project planning, lack-of-focus, and so forth.
 No, I failed because I took the experiences of other entrepreneurs too literally and tried to “be my own boss,” without appreciating what that really means.

-Success doesn't occur in a vaccuum
+Success doesn't occur in a vacuum

 I grew up with a father who successfully launched his own self-funded business and made it look easy.
 Naturally, being the 24 year-old who doesn’t know any better, I figured it was as easy as having the technical knowledge to engineer my own product, having a good eye for end-user requirements, having a decent business plan, and enough time / resources to actually put something to market.